c3g/k8s-provisioning-opentofu/README.md

 Assuming that apply went well, you now have all your VMs, networks, security groups and floating IPs ready for the K8S bootstrap!

+It also creates a DNS record for the Bastion VM: `bastion.<CLUSTER NAME>.sd4h.ca`

 ### Configuration variables

 The `terraform.tfvars` file is auto discovered by OpenTofu when running `plan` and `apply`,